Mange/roadie/README.md

 ### What about Sass / Less? ###

-Sass is supported "by accident" as long as the stylesheets are generated and stored in the asset directories.
+Sass is supported as long as the stylesheets are generated and stored in the asset directories.
 You are recommended to add a deploy task that generates the stylesheets to make sure that they are present at all times on the machine generating the emails.

 Install
 -------